crazyelectron-io/ansible-role-bind/README.md

 `rndc_key` must be specified for the secure Dynamic DNS update (used by DHCP).

-`main_domain` must be defined to create an entry in the Debian `/etc/resolv.conf` file and configure this domain as local zone on the DNS servers.
+`search_domain` must be defined to create an entry in the Debian `/etc/resolv.conf` file and configure this domain as authorative zone on the DNS servers.

-These variables can be specified in the `all.sops.yaml` inventory file or in the `vars`section of an Ansible playbook, like this:
+These variables can be specified in the `all.sops.yaml` inventory file (prefered) or in the `vars`section of an Ansible playbook, like this:

 ```yaml
 - hosts: all